• STP Plant Overview: A facility designed to treat and process wastewater to remove contaminants, making it safe for discharge or reuse.

-Daiki Axis India
+Daiki Axis India (STP Plant)

 How does a sewage treatment plant work?